SonarSource/sonarqube/server/sonar-docs/src/pages/integrations/bitbucketcloud.md

 When this change on `bitbucket-pipelines.yml` is committed and pushed, Pipelines should automatically run a new build and therefore trigger the analysis of the repository.
 Shortly after, your project will appear on SonarCloud in your organization.

-4. Once you see your project in SonarCloud, go to the Bitbucket Cloud "Settings > SonarCloud" page of your repository and find it in the select box to link it.
+4. Once you see your project in SonarCloud, go to the Bitbucket Cloud "Settings > SonarCloud" page.
+If the dropdown is empty, find your project in the select box to link it.

 From now on, everytime Pipelines triggers a build, SonarCloud will: